aspose-ocr/Aspose.OCR-for-Java/README.md

 Directory | Description
 ----------|------------
 [Examples](Examples) | A collection of Java examples that help you learn how to product features.
-[Plugins](Plugins)  | Demonstrate more features of Aspose.OCR for Java.

 ## Convert Image to Text via Java

 - Read characters from images.
-- Support for JPG, PNG, GIF, BMP and TIFF image file formats for OCR.
+- Support for JPG, PNG, GIF, BMP, TIFF, PDF file formats for OCR.
-- Support for English, French, Spanish and Portuguese.
+- Support for 27 languages, including Latin, Cyrillic, and Chinese.
 - Read popular fonts including Arial, Times New Roman, Courier New, Verdana, Tahoma and Calibri.
 - Support for regular, bold and italic font styles.
 - Scan the whole image or any part of the image.